gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 We can now set the shutter off:

+{% tip %}
-> We're waiting 2 seconds in case you are in video mode so that we can capture a 2 second video.
+We're waiting 2 seconds in case you are in video mode so that we can capture a 2 second video.
+{% endtip %}

 ```python
 time.sleep(2)